drydenb/cs155_miniproject/README.md

 training and test data as arguments, i.e.:

 `python dtree_adaboost.py -t ../../data/raw/training_data.txt -v ../../data/raw/testing_data.txt`

+Alternatively, run all the models sequentially using the Bash script provided: `run.sh`.

 The predictions made by the model will be put in `predictions/`.